Rood screen: Post-Reformation, in England

-At the Reformation, the Reformers sought to destroy abused images, i.e. those statues and paintings which they alleged to have been the focus of superstitious adoration.
+At the time of the Protestant Reformation in England, the Calvinist Reformers sought to destroy abused images, i.e. those statues and paintings which they alleged to have been the focus of superstitious adoration.
 Thus not a single mediaeval Rood survives completely intact in Britain.
-They were removed as a result of the 1547 Injunctions of Edward VI (some to be restored when Mary came to the throne and removed again under Elizabeth).
+They were removed as a result of the 1547 Injunctions of Edward VI (some to be restored when Mary I came to the throne and removed again under Elizabeth I).
 Of original rood lofts, also considered suspect due to their association with superstitious veneration, very few are left; surviving examples in Wales being at the ancient churches in Llanelieu, Llanengan and Llanegryn.
 The rood screens themselves were sometimes demolished or cut down in height, but more commonly remained with their painted figures whitewashed and painted over with religious texts.
 Tympana too were whitewashed.
 English cathedral churches maintained their choirs, and consequently their choir stalls and pulpita; but generally demolished their rood screens entirely, although those of Peterborough and Canterbury survived into the 18th century.